€57,48 €47,50 excl. VAT

 General information

-Occipitoatlantoaxial malformation (OAAM) is a defect whereby the first cervical vertebra (atlas) resembles the base of the skull (occiput) and the second cervical vertebra (axis) resembles the atlas.
-The homeobox (HOX) gene is involved in the development of both the axial and skeleton.
+Occipitoatlantoaxial Malformation (OAAM), also known as Atlanto-Occipital Fusion, is a skeletal defect which causes the first cervical vertebra (atlas) to resemble the base of the skull (occiput), and the second cervical vertebra (axis) to resemble the atlas.
+The disorder is found in the Arabian horse, and is caused by a recessive mutation to the gene HOXD3.

 Clinical features

 Clinical features include abnormal head position, progressive ataxia, extended neck posture and visible unevenness along the cervical spine.
 OAAM affects the mobility of the neck, which is characterised as loss of extension and flexibility.
-The affected horses may be found dead or alive.
-The living horses may develop tetraparesis or progressive ataxia is able to develop.
+Affected foals may be stillborn, and surviving horses are likely to develop defects such as ataxia and tetraparesis.

 Additional information